YuxinWenRick/YuxinWenRick.github.io/index.md

 ---

 ## About Me
-I am a fourth-year Computer Science Ph.D. student at the University of Maryland, College Park, advised by [Prof. Tom Goldstein](https://www.cs.umd.edu/~tomg/).
+I am a Ph.D. candidate in Computer Science at the University of Maryland, College Park, advised by [Prof. Tom Goldstein](https://www.cs.umd.edu/~tomg/).

 I am interested in computer vision and machine learning.
 My research mainly focuses on privacy and security, especially in generative models, including diffusion models and large language models.